Custom counter groups

 Filtered Counter Group

-Meter only a subset of an existing counter group.
+Meter only a subset of an existing counter group by applying a filter

-Example : A counter group called “Web Hosts” that only counts HTTP and HTTPS traffic in all hosts.
+Example : A counter group called “Web Hosts” that only counts HTTP and HTTPS traffic.
 The parent group is “Hosts” and the filter is “Apps 80(http) and 443(https)”

 Keyset counter group

-Count only keys that satisfy a traffic criteria.
+Count only keys that whose values match a mathematical value

-Example : A new counter group called “Low traffic interfaces”, which extends the Interfaces counter group but only counts interfaces with traffic less than 10Kbps.
+Example : A new counter group called Scanners, which extends the Hosts counter group but only when the meter Security Alerts is more than 0.

 Rule based counter group

-Example : A new counter group called “ACME apps” which extends the Apps counter group, but adds the rule – Surveillance Camera Traffic – if Port = 80 but only if subnet = 10.2.2.0/24.
-All others subnets will count port 80 as http.
+Example : A new counter group called Corporate apps which extends the Apps counter group.
+Then adds these rules CCTV Cameras – if Port = 80 and subnet = 10.2.2.0/24.
 You can chain any number of rules to build your custom metering.

 A cross-product counter group.